 One important thing to remember about buying an investment property: You can’t use gifted funds for down payments, closing costs or reserves.

 Lenders want to be able to confirm you can handle the payments related to other properties you own, so in many cases they’ll constantly update your monthly payments on your credit report to confirm that all of your payments are being made on time.
 Qualifying can get tricky if you have private financing — you’ll need to obtain your payment history to demonstrate that you’re paying the private financing.
 Private financing is often set up so the payments are made through a neutral title or escrow company; those companies can typically provide your payment history by completing a verification of mortgage form.

 If a title company isn’t servicing your payments, you may need to produce at least 12 months of canceled checks or bank statements to verify on-time payments.

 You’re not off the hook with documentation if there’s no mortgage on a property.
-The lender will want proof that the property is free of liens, which they can get from a copy of your homeowners insurance or a special title report that could cost you extra money.
+The lender will want proof that the property is free of liens, which they can get from a copy of your homeowners insurance policy or special title report that may come with an extra fee.